People have too much to do, and not enough time to do it. Time is scarce and everyone is busy.

 Toggl is an online timer that allows you to effortlessly track your time.
 Simply hit “start”, type in what you’re doing (the name of the task or whatever you’re working on), and hit “stop” when you’re done.
 It’s so easy to use, and it is available on iPhones and Androids, as well as the Chrome, Firefox, and Safari browser extensions.
 Fair warning… you have to remember to use it.
 It’s very easy to forget you’ve got the timer going, so awareness is key.

 If you prefer pen and paper, I’ve got you covered.
 I’ve created a daily time tracker that you can download below.
 Each day, print a copy, write down the time you start your activity, the name of the activity (making breakfast, scrolling through Instagram, working, making dinner, watching TV, running errands…), and the time you stop the activity.
 Keep these printouts in one handy spot.

 This exercise is NOT meant to add stress to your already busy schedule.
 This is meant to bring you awareness.
 At the end of the week, you’re going to review your time logs.
 Without judgement, take a look and see where you spend the most time.
 It’s an eye opening exercise.

-In the next blog post we discuss what to do with this new found “time awareness” … PRIORITIZATION.
+In Part 2, we’ll discuss what to do with this new found “time awareness” … ELIMINATION.

 Until then, Happy Time Tracking!

-Sign up below for access to my free resource library, The Productivity Toolbox.
+Sign up below for access to my free resource library, The Entrepreneur’s Toolbox.

 You’ll find the tools mentioned in this post in my free mini-course,